 Study of the physical, biological and especially chemical processes in fresh waters.
 (Includes laboratory and fieldwork.)
-Prerequisites: CHEM 144; ENVR 241.
-Fall.
+Prerequisites: CHEM 145, 236; ENVR 241.
+See department chair.

 330 Seminar on Environmental Issues (3)

 In-depth coverage of a selected environmental problem based on oral and written student reports.
 May be repeated once.
 Prerequisites: ENVR 130; senior standing in an approved concentration.
 Fall and Spring.